ozthe2/ozthe2.github.io/_posts/2019-03-02-AOVPN-Using-Task-Scheduler-to-run-VPNProfile-script.md

 ![](/assets/images/AOVPN-TS/6.PNG)

-7. Back on the *General* tab, ensure that you tick *Run with highest priveledges*
+7. Back on the *General* tab, ensure that you tick *Run with highest privileges*

 ![](/assets/images/AOVPN-TS/7.PNG)